The origin of the MOND critical acceleration scale: Galaxy dynamics in the environment

 where $\mathcal{M}_g(R)$ represents the galactic mass contained within radius $R\leq R_0$ and $R_0$ is the finite, but otherwise unspecified, radial boundary of the perturbation. \\\\ For later clarity, we write

-where $F(R/R_0)$ describes the relative distribution of mass in $R\leq R_0$ and $M_0$ specifies the total mass contained within $R=R_0$. \\\\ Whilst the case of general orbits for unspecified $\mathcal{M}_g(R)$ is given by the equations of motion (\ref{11R}), the special case of purely circular orbits is given by the integrated equation of motion (\ref{(11)}) which, with galaxy model (\ref{Frac2}) and notation (\ref{Frac3}), gives the scaling relationship:
+where $F(R/R_0)$ describes the relative distribution of mass in $R\leq R_0$ and $M_0$ specifies the total mass contained within $R=R_0$. \\\\ For the special case of purely circular orbits the equations of motion deriving from (\ref{4F}) integrate to give (\ref{3B}).
+This, with mass model (\ref{Frac2}), notation (\ref{Frac3}) and writing $v_0 \equiv V_{flat}$ becomes the scaling relationship:

-where $V_{flat}$ is the flat rotation velocity and $M_0$ is the mass contained within the perturbation boundary $R = R_0$.
+where $M_0$ is the mass contained within the perturbation boundary $R = R_0$.
 This is the expanded form of (\ref{FirstEqn}).